apache/spark/docs/sql-migration-guide.md

  - Timestamps are now stored at a precision of 1us, rather than 1ns

- - In the `sql` dialect, floating point numbers are now parsed as decimal.
+ - In the `sql` dialect, floating-point numbers are now parsed as decimal.
 HiveQL parsing remains unchanged.

  - The canonical name of SQL/DataFrame functions are now lower case (e.g., sum vs SUM).